SAILING INSTRUCTIONS

 The course is around the island of Funen.
 The sailing direction will be announced at the

-pre-start briefing on Thursday 14.th September and subsequently posted on the Information
+pre-start briefing on Thursday 18.th September and subsequently posted on the Information

-Board at the Meeting Point.
-Except for starting and finishing buoys, no other marks must
+Except for starting and finishing buoys, no other marks must be respected as part of the

-located between Christiansminde and Vindebyøre.
+The Starting line and Finishing line are located between Christiansminde and Vindebyøre.

 6.1 STARTING LINE